TMA VISTA Leaders

 Project: The Friendship Alumni Affairs TMA AmeriCorps VISTA project will provide program design, coordination, and support over three years for three key objectives: the development and implementation of the Class Connectors program; the design and launch of the Alumni Board and Alumni Association; and the growth of our Alumni Day/Week programming.
 The VISTA project will grow and strengthen the Friendship alumni community by increasing engagement and supports offered across the college and career spectrum for all alumni.

-Bio: Sulakshmi Vaid is a recent graduate from Cedar Crest College as a political science and history double major with a minor in pre-law.
-Vaid is an unapologetically queer first-generation South-Asian American woman, and passionate about social justice and service work.
+VISTA Member Bio: Sulakshmi Vaid is a recent graduate from Cedar Crest College as a political science and history double major with a minor in pre-law.
+Vaid is an unapologetically queer first-generation born South-Asian American woman, and passionate about social justice and service work.
 Her new position through AmeriCorps will be working at Goldey-Beacom College to help train and connect college students to the local Boys’ and Girls’ Clubs and partake in community service.
 She is so excited to begin this next chapter of her life doing work she can be passionate about and help others in the process!

-Project: Goldey-Beacom College and the Boys & Girls Clubs of Delaware (BGCDE) have formed a partnership to strengthen the relationship between the College and the community while providing more volunteer opportunities, access to college facilities and events, and BGCDE-based programming.
+Project: Goldey-Beacom College and the Boys & Girls Clubs of Delaware (BGCDE) have formed a partnership to strengthen the relationship between the College and the community while providing more volunteer opportunities, access to the College’s facilities and events, and BGCDE-based programming.
 The TMA AmeriCorps VISTA will serve as the liaison between GBC and BGCDE.

 International Rescue Committee (IRC)

-IRC’s Center for Economic Opportunities (Communications)
+Center for Economic Opportunities for New Americans – Communications

-Project: The TMA AmeriCorps VISTA member serving as a Communications Coordinator will build capacity within the IRC to raise awareness of, and ultimately affect change in, the underlying systemic and structural issues that limit economic mobility for low-income, credit-thin immigrant households in Baltimore.
+Project: The TMA AmeriCorps VISTA Communications Coordinator will build capacity within the IRC to raise awareness of, and ultimately affect change in, the underlying systemic and structural issues that limit economic mobility for low-income, credit-thin immigrant households in Baltimore.
 IRC seeks to strengthen the IRC’s economic empowerment and resettlement programs for the benefit of refugees and other low to moderate income populations in the Baltimore metropolitan area across Central Maryland.

 Maryland Institute College of Art (MICA)